dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 DATABASE_NAME=(Your database name)
 ```

-Last thing, if you haven't followed the first part of this series, you might need to issue the following commands to create the database tables and to populate them:
+If you haven't followed the first part of this series, you might need to issue the following commands to create the database tables and to populate them:

 ```bash
 php bin/console doctrine:database:create